 The first pair of pants with pockets that are easy to access while seated.

-A pair of pants with removable leg pockets that are easily accessible both while standing and while sitting.
+A pair of pants with removable cargo pockets that are easily accessible both while standing and while sitting.

 Convenient access - pockets located beyond the armrest.

 Removable pockets to put in security bin without having to empty pockets.